opdsbanasya/NamsteReact/Episode 8/README.md

     }
 }
 ```
-- There is no difference in import/export.
+- There is no difference in `import/export`.

 ## Receiving Props
-- class based components receive props in constructor.
+- Class based components receive props in constructor.
-- make sure to call super(props) in constructor.
+- Make sure to call `super(props)` in constructor.
-- props are accessed using this.props.
+- Props are accessed using `this.props`.
 - Loading a class component mean creating an instance of class.
 ```javascript
 import React from 'react';